SRT (SubRip Subtitle)

 00:00:07,000 --> 00:00:10,500

-You can use SRT files to add subtitles to your videos.
+SRT files make it easy to add captions to your videos.

 References